The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 So if perfection had in fact been possible through the Levitical priesthood– for on that basis the people received the law– what further need would there have been for another priest to arise, said to be in the order of Melchizedek and not in Aaron's order?
 For when the priesthood changes, a change in the law must come as well.
 Yet the one these things are spoken about belongs to a different tribe, and no one from that tribe has ever officiated at the altar.
 For it is clear that our Lord is descended from Judah, yet Moses said nothing about priests in connection with that tribe.
 (Hebrews 7:11-14 NET) (3)

 So, what happened to the priesthood of the order of Aaron?
 I am glad you asked!
 The priesthood of Aaron, a priesthood under the law that could not make lost humanity righteous, ended at the trial of Jesus (1) and the Law as the way to righteousness (1) at the crucifixion of Jesus (1).
-Realize, the purpose of the priesthood was to remove the obstacle of sin (Isaiah 59:2), which kept man from God and made a way of access for man to God.
-The Levitical priesthood and sacrifices could not do this in actuality but rather provided it in a figurative way pointing to the Messiah and His substitutionary death on the Cross.
-That is, the blood of animals could not pay for sin; however, the blood of Jesus (1) the Messiah could!
+Realize the purpose of the priesthood was to remove the obstacle of sin (Isaiah 59:2), which kept man from God and made a way of access for man to God.
+The Levitical priesthood and sacrifices could not do this in actuality but instead provided it in a figurative way, pointing to the Messiah and His substitutionary death on the Cross.
+The blood of animals could not pay for sin; however, the blood of Jesus (1) the Messiah could!

 Consequently, the priesthood after the order of Melchizedek replaced the priesthood after the order of Aaron, the New Covenant both supplanted and subsumed parts of the Old Covenant, and Jesus’ blood (the reality) replaced animal blood (the type).
 Since the Mosaic law required that the priests come from the tribe of Levi, a new priesthood, not of the order of Aaron, must set aside that law.
 The Messiah comes from the tribe of Judah, which is a tribe that was not specially set apart for priestly service.